By Ed Staskus

 In 1944 he fled to Germany, made his way buying and selling black market cigarettes, and after the war worked for relief organizations dealing with the masses of displaced Europeans.
 He met my mother in a hospital in Nuremberg, where she was a nurse’s aide, and where he was operated on several times for a wound that almost cost him his right hand.

 He found passage to Canada in 1949, married my mother, who had emigrated there a year earlier, and by 1956 was the father of three children.
 In 1957 he left Sudbury, Ontario, where he had worked in nickel mines for almost seven years, first as a hauler and then as a dynamite man, and moved to Cleveland, Ohio.
-He took classes in accounting at Case Western Reserve University.
-My mother, brother, sister, and I followed a year later.
+My mother, brother, sister, and I followed a half-year later.
+He worked as an elevator operator stocked warehouses did whatever he could for a paycheck and took classes in accounting at Case Western Reserve University at night.

 While in Canada he wasn’t involved in scouting.
-When I asked my mother why not, she said, “There weren’t any children.
+When I asked my mother why not, she said, “There weren’t any children, or they were babies.
 All of us from Lithuania, and there was a large community of us then in Sudbury in the early 1950s, were all so young.
 We were just starting to rebuild our lives, and getting married and having children, but it was taking time for them to grow up and become scouts.”

 Robert Baden-Powell counseled that scouts should be prepared for the unexpected and not be taken by surprise.
 “A scout knows exactly what to do when anything unexpected happens.”
 By that guiding light scouting stood my father in good stead through the 1940s.